 Based on your preference, data can be destroyed on-site while you watch or in our secure facility.

 If you choose to have your data picked up from your facility, you can rest easy knowing that your data is secure before it even leaves your door.
 Once serial numbers are recorded, hard drives and other sensitive materials are placed in locked carts and moved to a locked, GPS-equipped truck for transportation to DataShield.

 4. Data Destruction

 Your data is destroyed according to NAID standards at DataShield’s security-focused facility.
 DataShield’s facility is controlled access with 24-hour security and surveillance.
-Data is destroyed with a shredder intended for complete destruction of hard drives and other electronic media so that your important information is unrecoverable.
+Data is destroyed with a shredder intended for the complete destruction of hard drives and other electronic media so that your important information is unrecoverable.
 Plus, unlike other companies, we never resell hard drives.

 5. Secure to the Finish

-Once your data is completely destroyed, you are issued a Certificate of Destruction, itemized by serial number and drive description, confirming that the hard drives have been physically destroyed in an environmentally safe manner and in accordance with universal waste regulations.
+Once your data is completely destroyed, you have issued a Certificate of Destruction, itemized by serial number and drive description, confirming that the hard drives have been physically destroyed in an environmentally safe manner and in accordance with universal waste regulations.